-Plans are currently underway to close hospitals all over England, under the cloak of a scheme called "STP" (Sustainability and Transformation Plans).
+Plans are currently underway to cut, downgrade and close Acute Hospitals all over England, under the cloak of a scheme called "STP" (Sustainability and Transformation Plans).

-In South West London, they are currently looking at reducing the number of Acute hospitals from the current 5 (Kingston, Croydon, St George's, Epsom & St Helier) down to 4, or even 3, and St Helier is seemingly right at the top of their list for cutting.
+In South West London, they are currently looking at reducing the number of Acute hospitals from the current 5 (Kingston, Croydon, St George's, Epsom & St Helier) down to 4, or even 3, and Epsom hospital and St Helier hospital are seemingly right at the top of their list for cutting.

 These plans have been shrouded in secrecy, since the day they were quietly announced (a few days before Christmas in 2015), and the secrecy continues to this day.